fgadaleta/worldofpiggy.github.io/_posts/2016-11-02-ahem-detector-deep-learning.md

 ## Project description

-Slides and some technical details provided [here](https://docs.google.com/presentation/d/1QXQEOiAMj0uF2_Gafr2bn-kMniUJAIM1PLTFm1mUops/edit?usp=sharing).
+Slides and technical details are provided provided [here](https://docs.google.com/presentation/d/1QXQEOiAMj0uF2_Gafr2bn-kMniUJAIM1PLTFm1mUops/edit?usp=sharing).

----

-## Readme first
+Before getting to the details, a few concepts should be clarified.

 Two sets of audio files are required, very similarly to a cohort study:

 - a negative sample with clean voice/sound and